Drinking for stress relief — a problem?

 You say that you drink to relieve stress, but that drinking, even more and more each week, doesn't alleviate your stress.
 Therein lies one potential problem.
 Some people who use alcohol in the way you describe become dependent on alcohol, some don't.
 Even if your relationship with alcohol is not one of dependency, it seems drinking alcohol may be taking the place of more effective stress management techniques that could help you feel better.
 Life can be stressful; it's useful for everybody to learn healthy and effective ways of coping with that stress.

 There are many ways to cope stress; working with a therapist is one way that many people learn ways to deal with their stress, anxiety, and related issues.
 While all forms of therapy aimed at self-awareness and mastery of one's thoughts and feelings are useful, cognitive behavioral therapy (CBT), has been shown to be especially effective for learning how to deal with stress and for changing unwanted behaviors, such as drinking.
 CBT aids the individual in learning new ways to think about and cope with stressful situations and feelings.
-Columbia students interested in learning about and pursuing therapy can talk to a counselor at Counseling and Psychological Services (Morningside) or Mental Health Services (Medical Center campus).
+Columbia students interested in learning about and pursuing therapy can talk to a counselor at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).

 This leads to the next part of your question, how to determine what level of drinking signifies having a problem with alcohol.
 Alcoholism is usually marked by a pre-occupation with alcohol and impaired control over alcohol intake.
 It's possible to suffer from a condition less severe than alcoholism called "alcohol abuse," which refers to drinking that causes health or social problems, but without the physical dependency on alcohol or loss of control over its use.